JokerJosh1234/EchoBot/README.md

 ## Community-Made Plugins

 Share and discover plugins made by the community.
+Plugins can also be a way for developers to learn the API.

 | Plugin        | Description                                                      | Download                                                                              |
 |---------------|------------------------------------------------------------------|---------------------------------------------------------------------------------------|